sintax1/community/docs/operator/basic/pneuma.md

 ---

 You can find Pneuma on [GitHub](https://github.com/preludeorg/pneuma), as it is fully open-source.
-We also automatically recompile the agent hourly with a fresh file hash (to help evade detection), which you can download from the Editor section via the Manage Payloads sidebar.
+Alternatively, you can download a pre-compiled version from the main section.

 ### How to use it